Traces in monoidal derivators, and homotopy colimits: Functoriality of the trace

 \begin{lem} Let $I$ be an EI-category, $h\in I(i,i)$, $k\in I(j,j)$.
 Then $(i,h)$ and $(j,k)$ lie in the same connected component of $\disc{I}$ if and only if $h\cong k$ as objects of $\emor{I}$.
 In other words, the functor defined above induces a bijection

 \end{lem} \begin{proof} If $m:h\to k$ is an isomorphism in $\emor{I}$ then $(m^{-1},m)$ defines a morphism in $\disc{I}$ from $(i,h)$ to $(j,k)$.

 For the converse we notice that $\disc{I}$ is a groupoid.
-Indeed, it follows immediately from the definition of an EI-category that in a typical object~(\ref{eq:dI-object}) of $\disc{I}$, both $h_{1}$ and $h_{2}$ must be isomorphisms.
-And since $h_{1}$ (resp.\ $h_{2}$) factors through the components of any morphism in $\disc{I}$ into~(\ref{eq:dI-object}) (resp.\ going out of~(\ref{eq:dI-object})), it follows that also the components of any morphism in $\disc{I}$ are invertible.
+Indeed, it follows from the definition of an EI-category that in a typical object~(\ref{eq:dI-object}) of $\disc{I}$, both $h_{1}$ and $h_{2}$ must be isomorphisms.
+From this, and using a similar argument, one deduces that the components of any morphism in $\disc{I}$ are invertible.

 Given now a morphism $(m_{1},m_{2})$ from $(i,h)$ to $(j,k)$ in $\disc{I}$, we must have $m_{1}=m_{2}^{-1}$ and therefore $m_{2}$ defines an isomorphism from $h$ to $k$ in $\emor{I}$. \end{proof}